Raybeam/rb_quality_plugin/README.md

 In this operator, the data quality check executes using `get_sql_value()`.
 Thresholds are given as numeric values and the test will determine if the data quality result is within that range.
 If configured, `push()` will then be called to send metadata and test results to an external datastore.
 If the result is within the threshold range, the task passes and the metadata is returned.
 Otherwise if the result is outside the thresholds, `send_failure_notification()` is called to log the failed test and email users if necessary.

 #### Usage
-The example of this operator looks like this:
+An example of this operator looks like this:
 ```python
 task = DataQualityThresholdCheckOperator(
     task_id="task_check_average_value",